Attendance at Classes

 A student may request reconsideration of an Academic Dismissal from the University decision.
 Such a request must be submitted in writing and received by the Associate Dean of Undergraduate Success.
 In addition to the mandatory written request, a student has the voluntary option to appear in a zoom meeting or in person or have a conference call with members of the Academic Standing Committee.

-Parents of dependent students who are on Warning or Probation or Dismissed from their Major or are Academically Dismissed from the University will be sent a letter concerning the academic status of the student.
+Parents of dependent students who are on Warning or Academic Notice or Dismissed from their Major or are Academically Dismissed from the University will be sent a letter concerning the academic status of the student.

 In addition to GPA, students also must be making adequate progress toward the degree to have satisfactory academic standing.
 Therefore, students who have an excessive number of course withdrawals for two consecutive semesters will have their records reviewed by the Academic Standing Committee.
 Excessive number of course withdrawals is defined as 50% or greater of the student’s course load.
 After review, a student may be academically dismissed from the University if it is determined that they are not making adequate progress.
 Students with excessive withdrawals who would like to remain or become resident students must appeal to the Director of Residence Life for permission to do so.